amir-thatoneguy/amir-thatoneguy.github.io/_pages/about.md

 ---

 I'm Mohammad Mahdi (I go by the name Amir), a 23 year old student at the EE department of the Sharif University of Technology, Tehran.
-I spend most of my time doing research, especially on various aspects of making machine learning models secure and trustworthy.
+I spend most of my time doing research, especially on taking a mathematical approach to applied problems in machine learning.

 My broad research interests are applied probability, trustowrthy and secure machine learning (differential privacy, out-of-distribution detection and generalization, etc.), and the theory of deep learning.